pyth-network/pyth-sdk-rs/pyth-sdk-cw/README.md

-# Pyth Network CosmosWasm SDK
+# Pyth Network CosmWasm SDK

 This crate provides utilities for reading price feeds from the [pyth.network](https://pyth.network/) oracle on the CosmWasm ecosystem.
 It also includes an [example contract](../examples/terra-contract/) demonstrating how to read price feeds from on-chain CosmWasm applications.